 Overall speaking, Photo Effects is a piece of simple yet powerful photo effect enhancement software.
 The app lets you apply basic adjustments and add special effects to make your photo look amazing.
 Owing to the simple layout and intuitive options, Photo Effects is suitable for all user levels.
 It is a great app to keep close by if you want to fast improve the quality of your photos.

 Now, let's dive into the part of how to use Photo Effects to soften the edges of the shadows.

 How to soften the edges of the shadows with Photo Effects

 - Drop your photo into the area "Drag and Drop Your Photo here".
 Or click on "File"->"Add Photo" to add your photo.
 You can also import the photo by clicking on the "Add" button.
 To remove the imported photo, click on the "Remove" button next to the "Add button".

 - Go to the right side panel and scroll down to the "SOFT LIGHT" section.
 Click on the "SOFT LIGHT" button to activate the function of adjusting this parameter.

-The function "soft light" controls the contrast and saturation.
+The function "soft light" controls the contrast.
 It can be used to flatten the harsh contrast produced by hard light.
 Decreasing the value will make the contrast flatter and soften the edges of shadows.

 - Pull the strength slider to the left to adjust the effect.
-Click on the "View button" or "Compare" button to compare what the photo had looked like before you make adjustments with what it looks like after you make adjustments.
+Click on the "View button" or "Compare" button to compare what the photo had looked like before you made adjustments with what it looks like after you made adjustments.
 If you want to undo the effect, click on the "Redo" button to discard the adjustments.

 - When you finish making adjustments, press "Export Photo" to export the photo to a desired location.
 You can also click on "File"->"Save As" to save the photo into a destination folder.